andrisr/ata-lbc-project/Citations.md

     -CSS styling
     wedding website - the knot.
 The KnotÂ® Wedding Planning Website: Tools, Inspiration & More. (n.d.).
 Retrieved June 28, 2022, from https://www.theknot.com/us
     The particular site inside the Knot did not have a individual author or contributor, also could not find where exactly when it was published.
-Used authors button css to style button.
+Used authors button css and form to style button.